-In June and July 2021, the IIJ and the International Centre for Counter-Terrorism – The Hague (ICCT), collaborated, with support from the Government of Switzerland, to implement the IIJ – ICCT Online Workshop on Applying Administrative Measures within a Counter-Terrorism Context and Rule of Law Framework.
-The third iteration of this curriculum, the workshop brought together 27 counter-terrorism practitioners from Algeria, Egypt, Jordan, Kuwait, Morocco and Saudi Arabia to support implementation of the GCTF’s Glion Recommendations as well as familiarise themselves with the concept of utilising administrative measures within a counter-terrorism context.
+In June and July 2021, the IIJ, and our Valletta Partner, the International Centre for Counter-Terrorism – The Hague (ICCT), collaborated to deliver the IIJ – ICCT Online Workshop on Applying Administrative Measures within a Counter-Terrorism Context and Rule of Law Framework.
+This third iteration, implemented with support from the Government of Switzerland, brought together 27 counter-terrorism practitioners from Algeria, Egypt, Jordan, Kuwait, Morocco and Saudi Arabia to support implementation of the GCTF’s Glion Recommendations as well as familiarise themselves with the concept of utilising administrative measures within a counter-terrorism context.

 The workshop modules addressed a series of important questions pertaining to the use of administrative measures in the counter-terrorism context, including:

 - What a legal framework for the use of administrative measures could look like?

 - How oversight on the legitimate use of these measures can be organised?

 - How to set up mechanisms to make risk assessments?